Academic appeals for coursework students

 Sometimes what you are disputing might constitute a non-academic complaint rather than an appeal.
 An academic appeal is a process to challenge an academic decision or a breach in due process in making an academic decision.
 A complaint, on the other hand, is a way to raise an issue with the faculty or the University over matters such as discrimination, harassment or bullying, or about the quality of teaching or assessment.
 For more details about these important differences read our article Appeal or complaint? and our article Making a complaint.

-If you disagree with or want to understand more about an academic decision, the first step is to make an appeal directly to the person who made the academic decision.
-If your appeal is about special consideration, special arrangements, credit or mobility academic decisions, you must communicate with a representative from Student Administration Services.
+If you disagree with, or want to understand more about, an academic decision, the first step is to make an appeal directly to the person who made the academic decision.

 • Some faculties require a written appeal, others arrange a meeting to discuss your concerns.
 Always get the response to your appeal in writing.
 If you have a meeting, ask for the outcome to be emailed to you after your meeting.